sotkonstantinidis/testcircle/docs/configuration/section.rst

     the review panel at the top of the section or not.
 The review panel contains actions related to the editing and moderation workflow (eg. submit, publish).

+  * ``media_gallery``: An optional boolean indicating whether to include a media gallery at the top of the section or not.
+The gallery contains all images attached to the questionnaire.

 ``categories``